10 of the Best Commuter Towns Near London You Can Move To

 Farnham is the largest town in Surrey.
 Famous for its historic attractions, beautiful landscapes, and Georgian streets, Farnham is one of the UK’s most pleasant and desirable towns.
 The centre of the town is filled with a multitude of shopping centres, restaurants, and pubs.
 With many excellent primary and secondary schools in the town, families choose to spend their time in Farnham.

-Moving to a commuter town
+Moving to a London commuter town

 Takeaways